-The State Bicycle & Pedestrian Plan Progress Report highlights California's efforts since the release of the Plan in 2017.
-There are three focus areas of the progress report: (1) How California did as a state to implement the 2017 Plan actions; (2) Highlight current active transportation efforts; and (3) Gather input on key topics and concepts to be considered for the future update to the Plan.
+The State Bicycle & Pedestrian Plan (SBPP) Progress Report highlights California's efforts since the release of the Plan in 2017.
+There are three focus areas of the progress report: how California did as a state to implement the 2017 Plan actions, highlight current active transportation efforts, and gather input on key topics and concepts to be considered for the future update to the Plan.